 *If customer replaces HVAC equipment as part of the auditor’s recommendations prior to a system failure as a proactive or early replacement initiative, the customer would qualify for an additional rebate.
-Customers are also eligible to submit a separate HVAC rebate as part of the HVAC Program.
+Customers are also eligible to submit a separate HVAC tune up or equipment rebate as part of the HVAC Program.

 Step 3: Achieve kWh Savings and Enjoy Even More Savings!